dalmo1991/superflexPy/doc/demo.rst

    :lines: 20, 18, 21
    :linenos:

-Note that the :code:`approximator`, while being an object, it does not have internal states and, therefore, the same instance can be assigned to multiple elements and, in terms of functioning, it can be seen as a function.
+Note that the object :code:`approximator` does not have internal states.
+Therefore, the same instance can be assigned to multiple elements.

 The element is initialized next

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 24-29
    :linenos:

-During initialization, parameters (line 2) and initial state (line 3) are defined, together with the numerical approximator and the identifier (the identifier must be unique and cannot contain the character :code:`_`, see :ref:`identifier`).
+During initialization, the two parameters (line 2) and the single initial state (line 3) are defined, together with the numerical approximator and the identifier.
+The identifier must be unique and cannot contain the character :code:`_`, see :ref:`identifier`.

-After initialization, the time step used to solve the differential equation and the inputs of the element are specified.
+After initialization, we specify the time step used to solve the differential equation and the inputs of the element.

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 31, 38
    :linenos:

-:code:`precipitation` is a Numpy array containing the precipitation time series.
+Here, :code:`precipitation` is a Numpy array containing the precipitation time series.
-Note that the length of the simulation (i.e., the number of time steps to run the model) is automatically set to the length of the input arrays.
+The length of the simulation (i.e., the number of time steps to run the model) is automatically set to the length of the input arrays.

-At this point, the element can be run, calling the method :code:`get_output`
+The element can now be run

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 41
    :linenos:

-The method will run the element for all the time steps, solving the differential equation and returning a list containing all output arrays of the element (in this specific case there is only one output array, i.e., the flow time series :math:`Q`).
+The method :code:`get_output` will run the element for all the time steps (solving the differential equation) and return a list containing all output arrays of the element.
+In this specific case there is only one output array, namely., the flow time series :math:`Q`.

-The state of the reservoir at all time steps is saved in the :code:`state_array` attribute of the element and can be accessed as follows
+The state of the reservoir at all time steps is saved in the attribute :code:`state_array` of the element and can be accessed as follows

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 42
    :linenos:

-:code:`state_array` is a 2D array with the number of rows equal to the number of time steps, and the number of columns equal to the number of states.
+Here, :code:`state_array` is a 2D array with the number of rows equal to the number of time steps, and the number of columns equal to the number of states.
 The order of states is defined in the docstring of the element.

-With the following code we can create a plot showing the outputs of the simulation.
+Finally, the simulation outputs can be plotted using standard Matplotlib functions, as follows

 .. literalinclude:: demo_code.py
    :language: python